Stringkiller’s Guitar Galleries - Paul Reed Smith SE Soapbar

 What is there to say about a made by Paul Reed Smith in Korea?

+The overall workmanship and design delivers the sound that you would expect from a good P 90 guitar.
 It is very confortable and great fun to play, even acoustically and these saopbar pickups have some great electric sounds.

 It is not a Gibson 1960 Les Paul Special Cutaway or a 1957 Les Paul Junior Single cutaway or a 1958 Les Paul Junior Double cutaway or a 1960 Les Paul Special SC, not is it meant to be.